-To first sort a table and then create an R-tree index using the NO\SORT index parameter:
+To first sort a table and then create an R-tree index using the NO_SORT index parameter:

-- 1. Check your DataBlade module documentation for a function that returns a spatial key given an object of the data type that is being indexed. - For this procedure, assume this function is called SpatKey(). - 2.
-Create a clustered functional B-tree index on your table using the SpatKey() function, as in:
+- 1. Check your DataBlade module documentation for a function that returns a spatial key given an object of the data type that is being indexed.
+For this procedure, assume this function is called SpatKey(). - 2.
+Create a clustered functional B-tree index on your table using the SpatKey() function For example,